MadStu/ZOC/README.md

 ## 2. VPS

 Order a VPS.
 A VPS with 1GB RAM works great for me.
-I choose the Ubuntu 16.04 (server version without a desktop) operating system to install on although it would be easier to install on 14.04 with other scripts which are available and can find on the Discord server here: https://discord.gg/JGBpp
+I choose the Ubuntu 16.04 (server version without a desktop) operating system to install on it would be ideal.
-I prefer 16.04 so that I can install other coin MN's on the same VPS, and I also prefer to compile it myself which is what this script does.
-It takes longer but I only have to do it once.
 A tried and tested place to get a VPS is from: https://goo.gl/hv2Hfc